Delineo-Disease-Modeling/PandemicModel/model_app/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Folders
 **public**: contains host URL, metadata, and other things not compiled by Webpack.
-We won't touch this until we're ready to deploy.
+We won't touch this until we're ready to deploy
 **src**: contains all the CSS and JS files